Quantitative Geometry

 The quantitative use of geometry can fulfill the core human desire to learn, build skills, work, achieve, and succeed in many industries."

 It might be illuminating for you to learn how I used quantitative geometry in my career.
-It's one example to give you a taste.
+It's one practical life example to give you a taste.

 My Quantitative Uses: